 Lodoe Gyatso was arbitrarily detained in Lhasa at around midnight local time on 14 May 2016 for unknown reasons.
 His family members and relatives have no information on the exact location of his detention.

 Lodoe Gyatso, now 55, had been released on 2 May 2013 after completing 21 years at Chushur Prison near Lhasa.
-On 17 January 1993, the Nagchu Intermediate People’s Court sentenced him to 15 years for murder and sent him to Draphi Prison in Lhasa.
-In 1993, Lodoe’s sister, Lharik, was killed by a speeding car driven by a Tibetan man called Gayoel, who was close to the Chinese authorities.
+On 20 April 1994, the Nagchu Intermediate People’s Court sentenced him to 15 years for murder and sent him to Drapchi Prison in Lhasa.
+On 17 January 1993, Lodoe’s sister, Lharik, was killed by a speeding car driven by a Tibetan man called Gayoel, who was close to the Chinese authorities.
 Lodoe sued the driver for murder, but the authorities dragged their feet on the case for a year and ultimately pronounced Gayoel “not guilty”.
 Following this, Gayoel told some friends that he would kill Lodoe for taking him to court.
 This further incensed Lodoe who then filed another case against Gayoel for issuing death threats, but the authorities refused to register the complaint.
 Later in the same year, the two men met in the village market and a fight broke out between the two: Gayoel was carrying a pistol and missed two shots he aimed at Lodoe who defended himself by stabbing Gayoel.
 Gayoel died later in an army hospital.

 On 4 March 1995, while being an inmate at Block no. 1 of Drapchi Prison, Lodoe Gyatso encouraged other prisoners to stage protest against the Chinese authorities by holding a lone demonstration by walking from Block no. 5 to 6, 4, 2 and concluded his protest march near the courtyard of Block 1.
 During his lone protest, he shouted slogans such as “Tibet is independent!”
 “China should leave Tibet!”
 “Long live His Holiness the Dalai Lama!”
 “All the six million Tibetans are united!”.
 He also distributed handwritten pamphlets and posters that read: “If His Holiness faced no obstancles in his 25th year, then he will become the ruler of all realms in his 60th year.
 Tibetans have been under Chinese rule for 36 years and on this day, to commemorate the Tibetan independence struggle, I represent the entire Tibetan people.”
 Consequently, two prison officials took him to the torture cell where he was subjected to severe and inhumane beatings and torture.
 For over a month, Lodoe was tortured and asked to confess to his mistakes.
 But Lodoe refused to confess following which he was put a starvation diet as punishment.
 When this did not break Lodoe, prison authorities including the ‘Reeducation Through Labour” committee officials forwarded relevant papers to the procuratorate calling for Lodoe’s execution.